REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage

-Each benchmark task consists of three components: prompt, a solution diff, and a set of executable tests.
-The prompt is a natural language request from a real session, preserving the actual phrasing and context used when interacting with the coding assistant.
-The solution diff represents the code changes that were subsequently approved, merged, and committed (i.e., \emph{landed}) to the main branch in response to the prompt.
-The tests provide an execution-based evaluation signal for the agent's code changes.
+\paragraph{Agent Task} Each benchmark entry consists of three components: a verbatim developer prompt, a solution diff (the code change that landed in response), and a set of executable tests that provide a pass/fail evaluation signal.

-\benchmark{} tasks are interactive and the agent is expected to use the tools at its disposal to navigate the monorepo and produce a patch in response to the prompt.
-The solution diff is hidden from the agent at evaluation time and the executable tests run at the end of the agent trajectory to verify the expected outcome.
+\paragraph{Evaluation Environment} At evaluation time, the agent receives only the prompt; the solution diff is hidden, and the tests run post-hoc to verify the outcome.
+Tasks are interactive and the agent is expected to use the tools at its disposal to navigate the monorepo and produce a patch in response to the prompt.
 We do not employ any LLM judges~\cite{zhengJudgingLLMasajudgeMTbench2023}, relying exclusively on the executable tests to provide an evaluation signal.
-The tasks in the benchmark are harness-agnostic and support evaluations for both internal and external agents, including Claude Code.